maragkakislab/rnakinet/README.md

 ```sh
 conda env create -f environment.yaml
 ```
-Run snakemake from within the created conda environment, rather than loading a module, etc.
+Run snakemake from within the created conda environment rather than loading a module, etc.
 ## Weights and Biases API
-Obtiain an API key for [Weights and Biases](https://wandb.ai/site/), and create a file `.env` that contains the line `WANDB_API_KEY=YOUR_API_KEY`
+Obtiain an API key for [Weights and Biases](https://wandb.ai/site/), and create a file `.env` (in the same directory as your Snakefile) that contains the line `WANDB_API_KEY=YOUR_API_KEY`.
+This will be used for tracking and visualizing model performance.
 ## Inference and Visualization
 When training is complete, uncomment the appropriate lines in `Snakefile` to run the inference and visualization steps.
 Make sure to specify the path to the model weights in `config.yml`.